lake4790k/CarND-Traffic-Sign-Classifier-Project/WRITEUP.md

 Cell 20.

-My model got all the signs right, except for the most difficult 3rd (so 80% accuracy)
+My model got all the signs right, except for the most difficult 3rd (so 80% accuracy).

+I would not draw too many conclusions from this result as 5 images are really too few (80% vs 99%...), but the analysis below is still interesting.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)